 Getting quality matcha powder does matter.
 With most tea you steep the leaves in water, throw out the leaves and drink the water.
 With matcha the leaves are ground to such a fine powder that it’s incorporated into the drink and consumed.
 Matcha is a bit of a superfood and is loaded with antioxidents, I know all green tea has antioxident properties but I was reading recently that the level of active ingredients in matcha is more than 100x the amount.

-I will just say here that there’s a different between quality matcha powder and ceremonial quality which is super expensive and difficult to find.
-A good quality matcha will be pure, often organic and have a great flavour.
-I bring some back from Japan when we visit but I’ve also bought it locally in Australia and I have a couple of Australian online suppliers that source from Kyoto that I plan to try.
+I will just say here is that there’s a difference between quality matcha powder and ceremonial quality which is super expensive and difficult to find.
+Good quality matcha will be pure, often organic and have a great flavour.
+I bring some back from Japan when we visit but I’ve also bought it locally in Australia and I have a couple of Australian online suppliers that source from Kyoto that I’m working through trying out.

 What can you say about the water right?
-Well it’s worth noting the temperature.
-Water boils at 100 degrees celcius and the optimal temperature for matcha is 90 degrees.
-If you’re not a committed tea drinker with one of those fancy kettles that lets you choose your temperature then take it off just before it’s boiling or give it a couple of minutes to cool down if you miss it.
+Well, it’s worth noting that the temperature.
+Water boils at is 100 degrees Celcius and the optimal temperature for matcha is 90 degrees.
+If you’re not a committed tea drinker with one of those fancy kettles that let you set your temperature then just turn the kettle off just before it boils or give it a couple of minutes to cool down if you miss it.

 It’s not something to get too obsessive about but too hot water can scald the leaves and if you asked a Japanese tea master they would tell you it should be around 80 degrees.
 Too hot will make the matcha stronger and potentially a little bitter, the cooler the water added the more mild the flavour but at the same time the trade off for using it too cool is that it may not dissolve the powder as effectively.

-When you’re adding so milk to make a matcha latte you want the flavour of the tea to be well developed so I find just off boiled is about right.
+When you’re adding some milk to make a matcha latte you want the flavour of the tea to be well developed so I find just off boiled is about right.

-This is going to be a debatable point but I also like my latte with a bit of sweetner in it.
-Adjust it to your taste and consider using a natural sweetner like honey or agave nectar rather than sugar and I wouldn’t use an artificial sweetener but that’s just a personal preference.
+This is going to be a debatable point for some but while I do love a traditional cup of matcha which is made simply from the powdered leaves and hot water I also like my soy matcha latte with a bit of sweetener in it.
+Adjust it to your taste and consider using a natural sweetener like honey or agave nectar rather than sugar.
+I don’t use an artificial sweetener but that’s just a personal preference.